Ancient Empires (series): Gameplay

 The games are played on a 2D landscape filled with grass, trees, mountains, rivers, etc. The player(s) and the computer control armies separated into squads.
 All squads have the same number of "hitpoints" (10 in the first game, 100 in the second).
 Most units can only attack targets in adjacent cells in main compass directions (north, south, east, and west).
 Several are able to attack at range and diagonally.
-Combat consists of one unit attacks another, then the target retaliates (adjacent main directions only).
+Combat consists of one unit attacking another, then the target retaliates (adjacent main directions only).
 Having a castle on the level allows the player to purchase additional units from it.
 The first game requires the player's king to be in the castle for this to happen.
 This restriction has been removed in the sequel.
-Standard victory condition for the first game is to kill the enemy king, who is usually found at the castle, making him doubly difficult to kill.
+The standard victory condition for the first game is to kill the enemy king, who is usually found at the castle, making him doubly difficult to kill.
 In the second game, the kings (called commanders) take a more active role in the gameplay, as they are not required to stay at the castle.
 Commanders are now able to be purchased at the castle after they are killed (their price depends on the number of times they have died).
-Units gain experience for attacking enemies.
+Units gain experience in attacking enemies.
 Units with low HP may be placed in a castle or a town to heal (20% of full HP is restored per turn).

-Different types of terrain give different defense and movement bonuses to units in them.
+Different types of terrain give different defence and movement bonuses to units in them.
 For example, roads give no defence bonus, as they are good places to be ambushed, but allow a unit to move further per turn.
-Alternatively, a mountainous area gives a lot of defense bonus as the enemy has to fight uphill, but they are difficult to traverse.
+Alternatively, a mountainous area gives a lot of defence bonuses as the enemy must fight uphill, but they are difficult to traverse.